-During January 2018 KW Electronics Ltd started trading again and interested parties can sign up for updates about future products.
+During January 2018 adverts apppeared that indicated KW Electronics Ltd would shortly start trading again and interested parties can sign up for updates about future products.
 At the time of writing there is no information on what these products will be.

 Peter Chadwick G3RZP worked for KW for a few years and wrote an excellent article in 2010 on the KW2000 series, I have linked it here.
 The inspirational founder of KW - Rowley Shears died in 2009 - and only after his death did his amazing wartime radio exploits come to light - but that is another story!.
 There is also an avid group of KW collectors and restorers on the KW Yahoo Group.
 Every January a group of KW enthusiasts get together on the HF bands and celebrate the founding of the Company in 1956..look out for us as GB8KW, GB2KW and even G8KW (now issued to to Rowley's son Richard).
 At the 2018 event I was thrilled to operate as G8KW on 80m from Cray Valley Radio Society on our KW activity weekend.
 Richard Shears attended the event and it was great to switch from GB8KW to G8KW.
 The Jan 2019 event was a great success with over 250 contacts across 160, 80 40 and 20m on both SSB and AM

 KEEPING THEM GOING